About

 ________

-Crane lives in Clarksville, Old West Austin, with his wife and two children.
-He holds degrees in Sociology and Anthropology from Southern Methodist University, an MBA with a focus in Computer Science from the University of Texas, and a patent in Cryptographic Trust Systems.
+I am living in Clarksville, Old West Austin, with my wife and two children.
+I hold degrees in Sociology and Anthropology from Southern Methodist University, an MBA from the McCombs School of Business at the University of Texas -

-• I create large-scale abstract artworks that are forged through a unique process I developed involving industrial low-carbon steel and photographic transfer to acrylic glass.
+I create large-scale abstract artworks that are created through a unique process I developed involving industrial low-carbon steel and photographic transfer to acrylic glass.
 Each series is the result of meticulous experimentation, reflecting both my background in technical systems and my artistic lineage.

 My current work focuses on two complementary series: Ferrophoto and Signal.
-These pieces are placed with both corporate and private collectors—often through commissions—and can be found in the collections of Charles Schwab, Deloitte, TD Ameritrade, Freshfields at One World Trade Center in NYC, and others.
+These pieces are placed with both corporate and private collectors—often through commissions.

-Many of my collectors are trying to tell a story of innovation, and these works help them do that.
-The series I create are hard won but I believe we are at our best when attempting to do what we are not certain can be done.
+My collectors are often seeking to tell a story of innovation, and my work helps them do that.
+I believe we are at our best when doing what we are not certain can be done.

 The steel is etched, oxidized, and manipulated before I photograph them and transfer the imagery to acrylic glass.
-There are a number of steps involved, Stripping, Burning, Layering, Washing, Sealing.
+There are a number of steps involved: stripping, burning, layering, washing and sealing.
 These sound like neat boxes but within each step is a number of delicate progressions that are infuriatingly unpredictable.

 “Steel is like an inebriated person.
 It acts like it wants to sleep, but if you wake it, you’d better have a plan to control it.
 It’s unwieldy, recalcitrant, and unpredictable.”